Keeping the Faith: Cast

+Production

+Filming

+Principal photography began on May 24, 1999 in Bow Bridge.
+Filming took place in New York cities of Congregation B'nai Abraham, The Cloisters Museum, Manhattan and New York.
+Filming completed on August 18, 1999.

 Release

 Buena Vista Pictures Distribution released the film in the United States and Canada, with Spyglass Entertainment handling international sales.
 Buena Vista International handled distribution in Latin America, United Kingdom, Australia and Singapore.

 Reception

 Keeping the Faith received generally positive reviews.
 On Rotten Tomatoes, it holds a 69% rating, sampled from 117 film critics, with an average score of 6.23/10.
 The consensus states: "A dramedy featuring an unusual love triangle, Keeping the Faith is a perceptive look at how religion affects us in everyday life."
 Metacritic gives the film a score of 60 out of 100, based on reviews from 31 critics, indicating "mixed or average" reviews.
 The New York Times film critic Elvis Mitchell said the film "struggles hard to be a modern romantic comedy about commitment and, well, faith, but it doesn't quite make the grade ... it is competent, but it seems driven to clear up complications as quickly as acne is dispatched in an infomercial."
 In Variety, Emanuel Levy praised Stiller's acting and said "Keeping the Faith is arguably the most accomplished" romantic movie in its era.